unclepaul84/occ-ui-cache-prototype/README.md

 ![Diagram](/docs/occ-materialized-view.png)

 Framework prototype which demostrates the following:
- - ability of users to Sort, Filter, Page very large amounts of data using a DataGrid which supports server side operations.
+ - ability of users to Sort, Filter, Page very large amounts of data using any HTML DataGrid which supports server side operations.
  - allows users to run arbitrary, index accelerated SQL queries against a collection of POJOs.

 ### Features